RaspberryPiFoundation/editor-ui/README.md

 - `yarn exec cypress run` to run in the CLI
 - `yarn exec cypress open` to run in the GUI

-Currently, there are basic `cypress` tests for the standalone editor site, the web component and Mission Zero-related functionality.
+Currently, there are `cypress` tests for various aspects of the web component, such as running `python` and `HTML` code and Mission Zero-related functionality.
 These can be found in the `cypress/e2e` directory.
-Screenshots and videos related to the most recent `cypress` test run can be found in `cypress/screenshots` and `cypress/videos` respectively.
+Screenshots and videos related to any failures in the most recent test run can be found in `cypress/screenshots` and `cypress/videos` respectively.

-## Web Component
+## Usage

-The repo includes the Editor Web Component which shares components with the editor application but has a separate build process.

-### Embedding

-The web component can be included in a page by using the `<editor-wc>` HTML element.
-It takes the following attributes
+The editor web component can be included in a page using the `<editor-wc>` HTML element and a script tag pointing to the desired version of the web component (`https://editor-static.raspberrypi.org/releases/<version-number>/web-component.js`).

+### Attributes

+The `editor-wc` tag accepts the following attributes, which must be provided as strings or booleans:

+- `assets_identifier`: Load assets (not code) from this project identifier
+- `auth_key`: Authenticate the user to allow them to make API requests such as saving their work
 - `code`: A preset blob of code to show in the editor pane (overrides content of `main.py`/`index.html`)
-- `sense_hat_always_enabled`: Show the Astro Pi Sense HAT emulator on page load
+- `embedded`: Enable embedded mode which hides some functionality (defaults to `false`)
+- `host_styles`: Styles passed into the web component from the host page
+- `identifier`: Load the project with this identifier from the database
+- `instructions`: Stringified JSON containing steps to be displayed in the instructions panel in the sidebar
+- `load_cache`: Load latest version of project code from local storage (defaults to `true`)
 - `load_remix_disabled`: Do not load a logged-in user's remixed version of the project specified by `identifier` even if one exists (defaults to `false`)
-- `project_name_editable`: Allow the user to edit the project name in the project bar (defaults to `false`)
 - `output_only`: Only display the output panel (defaults to `false`)
-- `assets_identifier`: Load assets (not code) from this project identifier
-- `output_panels`: Array of panel names to display (defaults to `["text", "visual"]`)
+- `output_panels`: Array of output panel names to display (defaults to `["text", "visual"]`)
-- `embedded`: Enable embedded mode which hides some functionality (defaults to `false`)
 - `output_split_view`: Start with split view in output panel (defaults to `false`, i.e. tabbed view)

-It is possible to add query strings to control how the web component is configured.
-Any HTML attribute can be set on the query string, including `class`, `style` etc.

-For example, to load the page with the Sense Hat always showing, add [`?sense_hat_always_enabled` to the URL](http://localhost:3011?sense_hat_always_enabled)
+- `project_name_editable`: Allow the user to edit the project name in the project bar (defaults to `false`)
+- `react_app_api_endpoint`: API endpoint to send project-related requests to
+- `read_only`: Display the editor in read only mode (defaults to `false`)
+- `sense_hat_always_enabled`: Show the Astro Pi Sense HAT emulator on page load (defaults to `false`)
+- `show_save_prompt`: Prompt the user to save their work (defaults to `false`)
+- `sidebar_options`: Array of strings specifying the panels to be displayed in the sidebar (defaults to an empty array).
+The options that can be included are `"projects"`, `"instructions"`, `"file"`, `"images"`, `"download"`, `"settings"` and `"info"`.
+- `theme`: Force editor into `"dark"` or `"light"` mode - browser or system preferences will be used if not specified
+- `use_editor_styles`: Style web component using themes for the main editor site (defaults to `false`)
+- `with_projectbar`: Show the project bar containing project name and save status (defaults to `false`)
+- `with_sidebar`: Show the sidebar (defaults to `false`)

+### Custom events

+The web component communicates with the host page via the following custom events:

+- `editor-codeChanged`: When the code in the editor is changed
+- `editor-navigateToProjectsPage`: When the user requests to navigate to the projects index page
+- `editor-projectIdentifierChanged`: When the project identifier changes - event detail is the new identifier
+- `editor-projectOwnerLoaded`: When the project owner has been loaded - event detail is the user's name
+- `editor-runCompleted`: When a code run is completed in the editor - event detail contains data about the code run, such as whether there were any errors, and whether certain functions were used
+- `editor-runStarted`: When a code run is started in the editor
+- `editor-stepChanged`: When the instructions step changes - event detail contains the new step position
+- `editor-logIn`: When the user requests to log in
+- `editor-signUp`: When the user requests to sign up
+- `editor-quizReady`: When the quiz is ready
+- `editor-themeUpdated`: When the theme changes to light/dark mode - event detail contains the new theme

+These events allow the host page to respond to requests or changes made in the editor, for example, handling login or displaying data about the owner of a project or the latest code run.

+### Custom methods

+The host page is able to communicate with the web component via custom methods provided by the web component.
+These currently include:

+- `editorCode`: getter that returns the code from the first file in the editor
+- `runCode`: triggers a code run in the editor
+- `rerunCode`: stops the current code run and starts another code run in the editor
+- `stopCode`: stops the current code run

+This allows the host page to query the current code in the editor and to control code runs from outside the web component, for example.

+## Development

+### Previewing

+The web component test page at `http://localhost:3011` can be used to develop the web component in isolation if needed.
+This page is configured to pass query parameters into the web component as attributes (including `class`, `style` etc.), allowing the web component to be previewed in different states during development.
+For example, to preview the web component with the Sense HAT always showing, visit `http://localhost:3011/web-component.html?sense_hat_always_enabled=true`.

 ### Styling

 There are several mechanisms that can be utilised to style part or all of the web component.
-Due to the nature of the web component, styles can either be applied to the web component itself or to the page that contains the web component.
+Due to the nature of the web component, styles can either be applied from within the web component itself or from the page containing the web component.

 #### Styling internally

-Internal styles can be utilised and shared between the standalone editor and the web component.
-These styles are passed to the web component via the `style` attribute as a string and can be found in [`WebComponentProject.js`](LearnerExperience/editor-ui/src/components/WebComponent/Project/WebComponentProject.js) which uses [`InternalStyles.scss`](./src/components/WebComponent/InternalStyles.scss) and [`ExternalStyles.scss`](./src/components/WebComponent/ExternalStyles.scss) to style the web component.

-Internal styles can be utilised due to a `--scale-factor` being set on font size and spacing variables and an update to the base font size being set at the appropriate size i.e. in [WebComponent.scss](./src/components/WebComponent/WebComponent.scss).
-This enables the use of the existing font and spacing variables as well as the `em` unit, allowing the web component to utilise the same definitions as the standalone editor.

-**NB** due to `rem` using the `font-size` from the root it is unable to be overwritten in the shadow root so it should be avoided.
-Wherever possible use the existing calculations with the `--scale-factor` or `em` (however beware of nested relative sizing).
+The [WebComponentLoader](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/containers/WebComponentLoader.jsx) applies internal styles (from within the `editor-ui` repo) and external styles (related to external libraries) to the web component.
+This is necessary because the HTML that makes up the web component is mounted inside a shadow DOM, so only styles specificly applied within the shadow DOM will be utilised.
+This means that any stylesheets added to the project must be explicitly imported in [`InternalStyles.scss`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/InternalStyles.scss), and stylesheets from external libraries such as those providing ready-made React components may need to be imported in [`ExternalStyles`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/ExternalStyles.scss) to work.

+To account for the fact that different host pages may have varying base font sizes and spacing variables, a `--scale-factor` is being used to scale the font and spacing variables in the web component.
+This allows the web component to make use of existing font and spacing variables from the host page, alongside the `em` unit.
+However, use of the `rem` unit should be avoided because it cannot be overwritten in the shadow DOM.
+Wherever possible, existing calculations using the `--scale-factor` or `em` should be used instead, but beware of nested relative styling, which may scale variables more than once.

 #### Styling externally